fmuwanguzi/Snake-game/README.md

 }
 ```
 This relocate function is now used every time the snake and block detect collisiton inside my eatingBlock function and the score changes as well.
-As a last minute addition to increase the size of the snake game I added adders to snake.width and height.
+As a last minute addition to increase the size of the snake game I incrimentallt added to snake.width and height.

+This function also allows for the score to go up with each bite
 ```javascript
 let score = 0;
 function eatingBlock() {